Caching with ASP.NET Core

 Conclusion

 Voilà!
-Now you know how to cache the results of a slow service using an in-memory and a distributed cache implementing the Decorator pattern on your ASP.NET Core API sites.
-Additionally, you can turn on or off the cache layer using a toggle in your appsettings.json file to either create a decorated o a plain service.
+That’s how we cache the results of a slow service using an in-memory and a distributed cache with ASP.NET Core 6.0.
+Additionally, we can turn on or off the caching layer with a toggle in our appsettings.json file to create a decorated or raw service.

 Happy caching time!